-§ 8941.
+§ 4941.
 Petition as to powers of attorney other than durable power of attorney for health care

-- 8941.
-Except as provided in Section 8942, a petition may be filed under this title for any one or more of the following purposes: - (a) Determining whether the power of attorney is in effect or has terminated. - (b) Passing on the acts or proposed acts of the attorney-in-fact. - (c) Compelling the attorney-in-fact to submit the attorney-in-fact's accounts or report the attorney-in-fact's acts as attorney-in-fact to the principal, the spouse of the principal, the conservator of the person or the estate of the principal, or to any other person required by the court in its discretion, if the attorney-in-fact has failed to submit an accounting or report within 60 days after written request from the person filing the petition. - (d) Declaring that the power of attorney is terminated upon a determination by the court of all of the following: - (1) The attorney-in-fact has violated or is unfit to perform the fiduciary duties under the power of attorney. - (2) At the time of the determination by the court, the principal lacks the capacity to give or to revoke a power of attorney. - (3) The termination of the power of attorney is in the best interests of the principal or the principal's estate. - (e) Compelling a third person to honor the authority of an agent under a statutory form power of attorney pursuant to Section 8406.
+4941.
+Except as provided in Section 4942, a petition may be filed under this part for any one or more of the following purposes:

+(a) Determining whether the power of attorney is in effect or has terminated.

+(b) Passing on the acts or proposed acts of the attorney-in-fact.

+(c) Compelling the attorney-in-fact to submit the attorney-in-fact's accounts or report the attorney-in-fact's acts as attorney-in-fact to the principal, the spouse of the principal, the conservator of the person or the estate of the principal, or to any other person required by the court in its discretion, if the attorney-in-fact has failed to submit an accounting or report within 60 days after written request from the person filing the petition.

+(d) Declaring that the authority of the attorney-in-fact is revoked on a determination by the court of all of the following:

+(1) The attorney-in-fact has violated or is unfit to perform the fiduciary duties under the power of attorney.

+(2) At the time of the determination by the court, the principal lacks the capacity to give or to revoke a power of attorney.

+(3) The revocation of the attorney-in-fact's authority is in the best interest of the principal or the principal's estate.

+(e) Compelling a third person to honor the authority of an attorney-in-fact under a statutory form power of attorney pursuant to Section 4406.